yunzhusong/ECCV2020_CPCSV/README.md

 In this paper we propose a new framework named Character-Preserving Coherent Story Visualization (CP-CSV) to tackle the challenges in story visualization: generating a sequence of images that emphasizes preserving the global consistency of characters and scenes across different story pictures.

 CP-CSV effectively learns to visualize the story by three critical modules: story and context encoder (story and sentence representation learning), figure-ground segmentation (auxiliary task to provide information for preserving character and story consistency), and figure-ground aware generation (image sequence generation by incorporating figure-ground information).
 Moreover, we propose a metric named Frechet Story Distance (FSD) to evaluate the performance of story visualization.
 Extensive experiments demonstrate that CP-CSV maintains the details of character information and achieves high consistency among different frames, while FSD better measures the performance of story visualization.
+The FVD evaluation metric is from [here](https://github.com/google-research/google-research/tree/master/frechet_video_distance).

 ## Datasets
 1. PORORO images and segmentation images can be downloaded [here](https://drive.google.com/drive/folders/1Oy-Npt19hYvrGAB_u5c_XYnuBsoBu34b?usp=sharing).
 Pororo, original pororo datasets with self labeled segmentation mask of the character.